Claude Code Plugins

 Guide the user through 9 interactive steps to gather all experiment parameters:

-1. Determine experiment purpose and location (workflow test vs research experiment)
+1. Determine experiment purpose and location (sanity check vs research experiment)

 2. Understand the experiment (scientific question, variables)